scikit-learn/communication/README.md

 The scikit-learn Communication Team helps with outreach and communication for scikit-learn.

 ## Request to Share Content
 Please add requests for sharing content on scikit-learn social media to the [Issues](https://github.com/scikit-learn/communication/issues) section.
+Please add a
 The Communications Team will review and schedule content accordingly.

 Examples of content we can share: